-Some Advantages of Federal Loans:
+Advantages of Federal Loans:

-- Interest rate is typically lower than bank loans, and certainly lower than credit cards.
+Interest rate is typically lower than bank loans, and certainly lower than credit cards.

-- You do not have to make payments until six months after graduation (though you will save money in the long run if you pay the interest while in school and during your grace period.)
+You do not have to make payments until six months after graduation (though you will save money in the long run if you pay the interest while in school and during your grace period.)

 Can be deferred if you continue in your education

-- Can be amortized over 10 years.
+Can be amortized over 10 years.

-Some Disadvantages of Federal Loans:
+Disadvantages of Federal Loans:

-- If you default on a Federal Loan, the consequences are severe, and can include garnishments, court costs, loss of tax refunds.
+If you default on a Federal Loan, the consequences are severe, and can include garnishments, court costs, loss of tax refunds.
 Your creditor is the FEDERAL GOVERNMENT and defaulting on these loans is a very bad idea.

-- Once you default on a Federal Loan, you cannot request future deferments.
+Once you default on a Federal Loan, you cannot request future deferments.

-- Once you default on a Federal Loan, you will not receive future loans from the Federal Government.
+Once you default on a Federal Loan, you will not receive future loans from the Federal Government.

-- These loans are not forgiven in bankruptcy, and the Federal Government can take your future tax returns to pay for them.
+These loans are not forgiven in bankruptcy, and the Federal Government can take your future tax returns to pay for them.

-How to Obtain Federal Aid: Once your application is accepted by the Academy, we are happy to help you obtain your Federal Aid and we will walk you through the entire process.
+Once your application is accepted by the Academy, we are happy to help you obtain your Federal Aid and we will walk you through the entire process.

-Step One: Obtain a PIN.
+Step 1 – Obtain a PIN

-Go to www.pin.ed.gov and create a PIN.
+Go to pin.ed.gov and create a PIN.
 This is a special, four-digit number (it is secret and should NEVER be disclosed to ANYONE) that represents your electronic signature.
 Make it unforgettable, as you will need it often in your educational endeavors.
 We recommend choosing your own number, rather than allowing the website to choose it for you.

-Step Two: Complete your FAFSA.
+Step 2 – Complete your FAFSA

 When you go to that website, click on the blue “Students, Parents and Counselors” link.
 Then, look for the blue word “Apply” on the left-hand column of the new page.
 Click the FAFSA link under Apply.
 An annoying pop-up will appear, click ‘close.’
 Then click “Start Here.”
 Enter your information, paying attention to instructions.

-You will need your tax return from 2015 (if you did not file a tax return for 2015 because you were not required to do so, don’t worry, there is a box to check for that).
-Off of your (and/or your parent’s if you are under 24 years old) 2015 Tax Return (note if it is a 1040, a 1040A or a 1040EZ form – you will need to know), you will need your Adjusted Gross Income (look on line 37 on the 1040, line 21 on the 1040A, or line 4 on the 1040EZ) and your Total Tax (line 60 on the 1040, line 37 on the 1040A, and line 11 on the 1040EZ).
+You will need your most recently files tax return (if you did not file a tax return because you were not required to do so, don’t worry, there is a box to check for that).
+Off of your (and/or your parent’s if you are under 24 years old) Tax Return (note if it is a 1040, a 1040A or a 1040EZ form – you will need to know), you will need your Adjusted Gross Income (look on line 37 on the 1040, line 21 on the 1040A, or line 4 on the 1040EZ) and your Total Tax (line 60 on the 1040, line 37 on the 1040A, and line 11 on the 1040EZ).
 Note: Not the total tax paid through deductions, but the tax you owed.
 You may have had to supplement your deductions, or you may have received a refund, but here, the FAFSA wants to know what you inevitably paid.